David-Manniche/TheMarket/readme.txt

     => 035273 - If a product without brand is listing in search result then under filters it listed as without name and on accessing that filter there is fatal error occurred.
     => 034297 - Currency symbol position is not fixed in RTL mode(with RTL language) on any page.
-    => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system
+    => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system => 035499 - seller vol. discount> on adding vol discount> list is not displaying

 Updates :
     => msg-1149612- Create functionality of copy to clipboard for option rows of seller inventory